GoogleCloudPlatform/cloud-hackathons/fast-hack-retail/Student/Challenge-00.md

     --role='roles/bigquery.admin'
     ```

-### PLEASE NOTE:
-When you finish this tutorial, you can avoid continued billing by deleting the resources you created.
+> **NOTE:** When you finish this tutorial, you can avoid continued billing by deleting the resources you created.
 See [cleaning up](https://docs.google.com/document/d/1xxb7B7nZ7fQaHo8TdPDsxurZ7u1-wzAfgWwXQyt-r4k/edit#heading=h.mlrdlgcohh7k) for more detail.

 ## Success Criteria